-Women’s Studies at Goshen College
+Women’s and Gender Studies at Goshen College

 - Critically examine cultural assumptions about gender as well as race and class.